-CTO School is an organization and a meetup I’ve been helped found and run over the last two years, which has been a very fun project for me.
-This post summarizes how it came about, and how it works.
+CTO School is an organization and a meetup I founded and was co-organizing over the last two years, which has been a very fun project for me.
+This post summarizes how it came about, and its mission.

 Introduction – Challenges of a Startup CTO

 The role of a technical leader is a fundamentally challenging one, but fundamentally, his or her primary job is to make sure the company’s technology strategy serves its business strategy.
 This involves a complex set of skills that span deep technology knowledge, process management skills, and managerial, leadership and executive skills.